woohoolabs/yin/README.md

 `AbstractSingleResourceDocument` and `AbstractCollectionDocument` both need a [resource transformer](#resource-transformers) to work, which is a concept introduced in the following sections.
 For now, it is enough to know that one must be passed for the documents during instantiation.
-This means that a minimal constructor of your documents must look like this:
+This means that a minimal constructor of your documents should look like this:

 ```php
 /**